 - More than 1,000 different discounts in 137 different cities throughout Europe.

 - Buddy/mentor groups - they come together every week and twice a month respectively to have dinner and then go to Carpe Diem for a drink or party.
-Each group of students gets one or two mentors or buddies who already know Tilburg well and can make it easier for stud
+Each group of students gets one or two mentors or buddies who already know Tilburg well.

-- As a student you can do sports at the university.
+- As a student you can play sports at the university.
 We also have facilities for students who play sports at a high or (semi-)professional level.

 - You are allowed to follow extra courses next to your studies, including courses from other Schools.
 In addition, you can follow language courses at the Language Center or participate in the Tilburg University Summer School in July and August.